josh-works/josh-works.github.io/_posts/2024-05-27-robert-moses.md

 image: images/mugshot.jpeg
 ---

-Do you know the story of New York City?
+Here's a big dumping ground for some resources on robert moses I've got floating around.

-How about Henry Hudson Parkway?
-How about the story of America
+Obviously, this has grown to an unweildy sizy and less would be asked of you if I organized it a bit better.
+Instead, I invite you to click around or scroll, in particular scroll through the bottom section, #

 ![henry hudson parkway](/images/hh_parkway.jpg)

-The person single handidly responsible for building that highway is powerful indeed.
+The person single handily responsible for building that highway is powerful indeed.
 This person built many other highways, and displaced about 250,000 people, almost completely comprised of ethnic groups Moses considered undesirable.

 Read what is said about the author of Robert Moses' incredible biography: